-- Alerts posted to the WVU Home page via an emergency banner at the top of the page. - Audio and visual alert messages on the Infostations around campus. - Alerts posted to WVU social media channels including Facebook and X, formerly known as Twitter. - Alert messages posted for current students via MIX email.
+- Alerts posted to the WVU Home page via an emergency banner at the top of the page. - Audio and visual alert messages on the InfoStations around campus. - Alerts posted to WVU social media channels including Facebook and X, (@WVUSafety). - Alert messages posted for current students via MIX email.